dart-lang/site-www/src/tools/pub/pubspec.md

 A Flutter SDK constraint is satisfied only if pub is running in the context of the `flutter` executable, and the Flutter SDK's `version` file meets the version constraint's lower bound.
-Otherwise, the package will not be selected.
+Otherwise, the package won't be selected.

 {{site.alert.note}}
   Note: The Flutter SDK only enforces the lower bound of the flutter constraint.
   To learn more, check out
   [issue #95472](https://github.com/flutter/flutter/issues/95472)
-  in the `flutter` repository.
+  in the `flutter/flutter` repository.
 {{site.alert.end}}

 To publish a package with a Flutter SDK constraint,